aman556/tce/docs/site/content/docs/assets/cli-install-linux.md

     > - This script requires `curl`, `grep`, `sed`, `tr`, and `jq` in order to work
     > - The release will be downloaded to the local directory as `tce-linux-amd64-v0.6.0.tar.gz`
     > - *_Note:_* This _currently_ requires the use of a GitHub personal access token.
-      Follow [the GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to aquire and use a personal access token.
+      Follow [the GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to acquire and use a personal access token.

 1. Unpack the release.